Revolutionizing Agriculture with Sensoterra and Inmarsat: Unlocking Remote Monitoring and Control

-The IDP terminal has a low power requirement and will easily integrate into devices where power is adequate to enable cellular communications.
-As well as static applications, IDP offers full mobility and is used extensively for asset tracking on moving vehicles through the global supply chain.
-With both the option to retrofit the terminal or embed an OEM version of the terminal into your own device, IDP is well placed to support the technical specification and form factor of a range of agritech devices.
+The IDP terminal boasts low power requirements and can seamlessly integrate into devices, especially where cellular communications are feasible.
+Beyond static applications, IDP also supports full mobility, extensively used for asset tracking on moving vehicles throughout the global supply chain.
+Moreover, with options for retrofitting or embedding an OEM version of the terminal into devices, IDP effortlessly adapts to the technical specifications and form factors of various agritech devices.

-Sensoterra steps into this partnership providing soil moisture sensors for better irrigation decisions, increased yield and soil health.
-Remote water level monitoring becomes easier with robust and wireless sensors that provide hourly moisture measurements straight from the active root zone of the plant.
-Sensors can be applied to multiple fields due to LoRaWAN communication, providing smart-data sampling whilst full crop control.
+Sensoterra plays a pivotal role in this collaboration by offering soil moisture sensors that facilitate smarter irrigation decisions, increased yields, and soil health.
+Remote water level monitoring is streamlined with robust wireless sensors that provide hourly moisture measurements directly from the active root zone of the plant.
+Thanks to LoRaWAN communication, these sensors can be deployed across multiple fields, enabling smart data sampling and comprehensive crop management.

-Inmarsat has been powering global connectivity for four decades through mobile satellite communications, including governments, commercial enterprises and humanitarian organisations with mission-critical voice and high-speed data communications on land, at sea and in the air, Inmarsat continues to power global connectivity.
+For four decades, Inmarsat has been at the forefront of global connectivity, leveraging mobile satellite communications to serve governments, commercial enterprises, and humanitarian organizations.
+With mission-critical voice and high-speed data communications on land, at sea, and in the air, Inmarsat continues to power global connectivity.